ImtiazVision/Microsoft-Power-Point/Notes.md

 1. Have less text on each line.
 Keep the key point and the rest can be said verbally.
 2. Follow rule of three aka 3 points rule i.e. in each slide, try to have 3 key points.
 We can create 3 columns/shapes with pictures.
 Common shapes include rectangles, circles, logos, icons etc.
 3. Include photos that are inclusive to diverse races and backgrounds.
 4. Use the Morph transition in PowerPoint to implement Moment of Delight to the audience i.e. wow moment.
+Animation and transition adds delight to the presentation.

 #### Tricks and Shortcuts